Multi-Agent Guided Policy Search for Non-Cooperative Dynamic Games

 We note that some agents’ objectives include mild non-differentiabilities.
 For instance, a player’s objective may contain a term like $\max(p_y,0)$, where $p_y$ denotes that player’s y-position.
 This one-sided penalty introduces a kink at the baseline ($p_y=0$), discouraging the player from crossing it.
 Our experiments indicate that MA-GPS can accommodate such objectives beyond perfectly smooth settings, thereby broadening its applicability to a wider range of multi-agent tasks.

-As shown in Figure~\ref{fig:basketball_all_plot}, MA-GPS noticeably increases the convergence rate and reduces variance compared to other four methods.
+As shown in Figure~\ref{fig:basketball_all_plot}, MA-GPS noticeably increases the convergence rate and reduces variance compared to other four methods, {particularly during the early stages of training, highlighting the stabilizing effect of the proposed model-based guidance}.
 As observed in the trajectory plot, as the number of agents increases, it becomes increasingly difficult for all agents to explore and find an effective policy together.
 Our guidance provides an effective prior for all agents, helping them converge to a reasonable equilibrium.

 \begin{remark}[Comparing with finite-horizon iLQGames] We measure wall-clock computation time $\tau$ for iLQGames with horizon length $T$ on two tasks: three-vehicle platooning (\(T=20, \tau=0.0485\pm0.0042\,\mathrm{s}\)) and six-player basketball formation (\(T=100, \tau=0.64\pm 0.15\,\mathrm{s}\)).
 Because iLQGames uses finite-horizon formulations, its computational time scales quickly with horizon length, player count, and objective complexity.
 In contrast, MA-GPS shifts computation to offline training and directly solves the infinite-horizon case, producing real-time executable neural network policies ($\tau = 0.0016\pm 0.0012\,\mathrm{s}$) for long-horizon strategic decision-making. \end{remark}